HebaAly71/Pewlett-Packard-Analysis/README.md

 	);

 ##### Another query is then done on the clean retiring employees table were we find the number of current retiring employees per title.
 This will help the department managers plan how many potential mentors will they need.
+As it is seen from the result of the query that the most of the retiring employees has a senior engineering title, while the least number is 2 and they have a Manager title.

 	> count	title